m3dev/octoparts-site/source/contributing.md

         * Introducing new, heavy external dependencies
 3. Submit a pull request.

-If the pull request does not meet the above requirements then it might be a long while before it makes its way into the main code base.
+If the pull request does not meet the above requirements, then it will be rejected until it does.

 ## Licence

-By contributing your code, you agree to license your contributionunder the terms of the [Apache Licence v2](http://www.apache.org/licenses/LICENSE-2.0.html)
+By contributing your code, you agree to license your contribution under the terms of the [Apache Licence v2](http://www.apache.org/licenses/LICENSE-2.0.html)